nerrma/vault/Grokking Coding Interview/Two Pointers.md

 # Two Pointers
 Useful in problems with sorted arrays or linked lists to find a ceratin set of elements that fulfill constraints.
-The set of elements could be a pair, triplet or a subarray.
+The set of elements could be a pair, triplet or a subarray as in [[Sliding Window]].

 ## Example
 > Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target.